 Fondation Louis Vuitton, opened in 2014, is a continuation of the aesthetic Frank Gehry started when he built the Bilbao Guggenheim.
 A privately-owned museum commissioned by one of the richest Frenchmen, it has attracted much attention as a work of art in itself.
 Gehry has said of the building:

 “I dream of designing a magnificent vessel for Paris that symbolizes France’s profound cultural vocation.”

 Indeed, the settng-sensitive design pays homage to 19th-century glass buildings with its graceful sails of 3000 glass panels.
 The sails add drama and romance, as if to say the building isn’t there just to fulfill a function.
 It’s there, first of all, to please or disturb your senses.
-After twenty years, it’s still daring architecture which would not have been possible without modern technology that Gehry apparently pushed to its limits.
+Twenty years after the Bilbao Guggenheim, this still daring architecture would not have been possible without modern technology that Gehry apparently pushed to its limits.

 Recognizing the building as a work of art, the Fondation has installed a permanent exhibition of the “architectural journey” that created the building.